Pyramid MoA: A Probabilistic Framework for Cost-Optimized Anytime Inference

-\textbf{Note on Nomenclature (Routing vs. Generation):} Unlike generative MoA approaches that synthesize a new response from peer outputs \cite{wang2024mixture}, our framework employs a \textit{Routing-Based MoA}.
-Here, the `mixture' is utilized to calibrate the decision boundary for escalation rather than to generate the token sequence itself.
-This allows us to retain the efficiency benefits of small models while leveraging the collective signal of the ensemble to identify "hard" queries.
+\textbf{Note on Nomenclature (Routing vs.\ Context-Aware):} Unlike context-aware MoA approaches that synthesize a new response from peer outputs \cite{wang2024mixture}, our framework employs a \emph{Routing-Based MoA}.
+The ensemble's collective signal is used to calibrate the escalation decision rather than to generate the output token sequence.
+The system components are strictly modular and API-compatible: any black-box model can serve as Layer 1 or Layer 2 without architectural modification, differentiating our approach from methods like RMoA \cite{rmoa2025} that require internal model access.
+We discuss extensions to context-aware Pyramid MoA---where the Oracle receives Layer 1 outputs as context for refinement---in Section~\ref{sec:discussion}.